teodor1006/Bank-Credit-Score-Prediction/README.md

 5. Model Evaluation: Assessment of model performance through various metrics such as confusion matrices, classification reports, and ROC curves.
 These metrics provide a comprehensive view of how well the models are performing.

 6. Predictions: Utilization of the trained models to make predictions on new data, allowing for the assessment of their real-world applicability.

+->>The RandomForestClassifier achieved the best test accuracy (88.95%).

 As part of future work, we plan to create a Graphical User Interface (GUI) to facilitate the easy prediction of bank credit scores.
 This GUI will make the model more accessible and user-friendly, potentially benefiting both financial institutions and individuals seeking credit scores.